cayek/academic-kickstart/content/cv/resume.md

 2014-2016
 : **Teaching.**
-: - Mathematics beginner courses for L1 students at UGA
+: - Mathematics and population dynamics courses for L1 students at UGA
-  - Mathematics support courses for L1 student at UGA
-  - Population dynamics courses for L1 student at UGA
   - End of year data science project for M1 student at l'ENSIMAG

 Février-Août 2014